You are here

 Abstracts by J. R. Berenson:

-A phase I/II study (NCT01541332) of pomalidomide (POM), dexamethasone (DEX), and pegylated liposomal doxorubicin (PLD) for patients with relapsed/refractory (R/R) multiple myeloma (MM).
+A phase I/II study of oral melphalan (MEL) combined with panobinostat (PAN) for patients with relapsed or refractory (R/R) multiple myeloma (MM).

-A phase II study of a modified pegylated liposomal doxorubicin (PLD), bortezomib, and dexamethasone regimen for patients with previously untreated multiple myeloma (MM).
+A phase II study of pegylated liposomal doxorubicin, bortezomib, dexamethasone, and lenalidomide (DVD-R) for patients with relapsed/refractory (R/R) multiple myeloma (MM).